2019-20 Call for Proposals

 While most topics in the social sciences and humanities are considered, the committee gives highest consideration to those works that, once translated, will be most likely to attract a significant readership in English.
 The committee does not normally select highly specialized works that will likely be of interest mostly to scholars and professionals who can already read the book in the original language.
 The committee is particularly eager to translate works that can be used effectively in the classroom.

 Nonfiction has a much better chance of being selected than fiction or poetry.
 Those who submit works of literature, especially, should provide an explanation of potential classroom use.
 In addition, the cost of translation can be substantial, so works more than 400 pages may exceed the amount of funding available.

 Interested scholars are encouraged to nominate a title for consideration in the series; self-submissions are not invited.
 Only complete submissions will be accepted.
 Please include the following:

-- A completed nomination form: 2018-Nomination-Form-for-Translation-Series
+- A completed nomination form: 2019-Nomination-Form-for-Translation-Series

 - A nomination letter from one or more people, other than the author, that addresses the book’s importance within Latin America and for an English-language audience, as well as its need for translation.